-Sydney liquidator Steve Naidenov has been accused of presiding over a phoenix transaction during an at times heated public examination into the affairs of the MK Floors Group.
+Sydney liquidator Steve Naidenov has been asked if he knew an insolvency appointment was a phoenix transaction during an at times heated public examination into the affairs of the MK Floors Group.

-The accusation, which Naidenov strenuously denied, came towards the end of the first day of a multi-day examination brought by the Commonwealth’s FEG Recovery Unit.
+The question, which Naidenov strenuously rejected, came towards the end of the first day of a multi-day examination brought by the Commonwealth’s FEG Recovery Unit.

 FEG is seeking $1.5 million from Naidenov and Veritas Advisory head David Iannuzzi, who were appointed liquidators of the MK Floors Group in mid-November, 2016.

 Several of the group’s businesses were closed and staff made redundant after the Veritas pair’s appointment as liquidators, with FEG picking up the tab for employee entitlements.

 The FEG Recovery Unit however asserts that circulating asset realisations were generated and used to pay some general liquidation expenses as Naidenov and Veritas Advisory head David Iannuzzi traded other parts of the business.
 (Iannuzzi has previously told INO he believes he has an entitlement to a lien over the MK group’s $1.5 million in debtors.)